seed-rs/seed/README.md

 ```

 ### Building and running
-To build your app, run the following two commands:
+To build your app, create a `pkg` subdirectory, and run the following two commands:

 ```
 cargo build --target wasm32-unknown-unknown